 Dental care for your pet is extremely important.
 Periodontal disease is the most common clinical condition occurring in adult dogs and cats and is entirely preventable!
 Here are a few facts about dental pain and disease so you can make an informed decision about a dental visit for your pet.

-What is periodontal or dental disease?
+What is a periodontal or dental disease?
 Periodontal disease is a progressive inflammation of the supporting structures around the teeth.

 What causes pet periodontal disease?
 Pet periodontal disease starts when bacteria form plaque on the teeth.
-Within days, minerals in the saliva bond with plaque to form tartar, a hard substance that adheres to the teeth.
+Within days, minerals in the saliva bond with a plaque to form tartar, a hard substance that adheres to the teeth.
 The bacteria work their way under the gums and cause gingivitis, which is an inflammation of the gums.
-These bacteria can then travel in the bloodstream to infect the heart, kidneys and liver.
+These bacteria can then travel in the bloodstream to infect the heart, kidneys and/or liver.

 Sign of dental disease or pain are: